cheran99/Azure-Multi-Tier-App/README.md

 terraform plan -lock=false
 ```

-The reason why `-lock=false` is added to the command is because the permissions for the `terraform.tfstate` only contains read-only permissions, therefore the lock for the `.tfstate` file needs to be unlocked so that the App Service and App Service Plan can be provisioned with Terraform.
-Disabling the lock is not recommended especially in shared environements because if multiple users or processes modify the state file at the same time, this can potentially cause state corruption.
-Since this project is a low-scale project that only involves one user, disabling the lock is safe in this scenario.
+The reason why `-lock=false` is added to the command is that the permissions for the `terraform.tfstate` only contain read-only permissions, therefore, the lock for the `.tfstate` file needs to be unlocked so that the App Service and App Service Plan can be provisioned with Terraform.
+Disabling the lock is not recommended, especially in shared environments, because if multiple users or processes modify the state file simultaneously, this can potentially cause state corruption.
+Since this project is a low-scale project involving only one user, disabling the lock is safe.

 Once Terraform shows the proposed changes in the execution plan, apply the changes using the following command:
 ```